This lesson covers the factors that affect the observed airspeed and nose attitude at the stall.

 Full flap is recommended so that raising the flap can be practised in the recovery sequence.

-Through ____knots, or when the aural stall warning is heard, select carburettor heat to COLD, as full power will shortly be reapplied.
+Through ____ knots, or when the aural stall warning is heard, select carburettor heat to COLD, as full power will shortly be applied.

 The first symptom is decreasing airspeed.
 The rate at which the airspeed decreases will be affected by the amount of power and flap being used, probably faster in this case with full flap.